codeque-co/codeque/README.md

 💡 Add support for flow
   - Probably needs a refactor similar to different language refactor
+    - maybe we could look for `@flow` comment and configure babel based on that

 💡 Pricing
   - Free only exact mode, no wildcards, no other features